pikvm/pikvm/docs/usb_serial.md

     # echo ttyGS0 >> /etc/securetty
     ```

-3. Create the directory `/etc/systemd/system/getty@ttyGS0.service.d` and add a file file named `ttyGS0.override` into it.
+3. Create the directory `/etc/systemd/system/getty@ttyGS0.service.d` and add a file file named `override.conf` into it.
 Afterwards edit the file and copy this into it:

     ```ini
     [Service]